 The buzz around Amanie Illfated began in 2005, when she recorded and released her underground pop/hip hop single ‘2 Hott’ and pop ballad ‘I Tried’.
-Although not professionally produced, the tracks garnered thousands of plays online and ‘2 Hott’ went on to play on numerous online radio stations and became a hit with showgoers.
+Although not professionally produced, the tracks garnered thousands of plays online and ‘2 Hott’ went on to play on numerous online radio stations and became a hit with show goers.
 Her accidental modelling career began shortly afterwards when photos meant for her album cover became popular on Facebook.
-She used her newfound popularity from modeling to promote her music.
+She used her newfound popularity from modelling to promote her music.
 This led to her opening for headlining artists such as P-Square at the Ricoh Coliseum and Kobo Town at the Gladstone Hotel.

-‘Saturn’, Amanie Illfated’s upcoming EP, is set to be released in March 2018.
+‘Saturn’, Amanie Illfated’s upcoming EP, is set to be released in October 2019.
 About it, she says: